Shreya-Mendi/Bootcamp_project/README.md

 👉 View it on Hugging Face Spaces:
 🔗 https://huggingface.co/spaces/ShreyaMendi/Skyline

-🛠️ Example Output

-Top 30 Countries by Active Flights
-A horizontal bar chart ranking countries with the most flights in the snapshot.
 Global Flight Positions (Scatter Map)
 A scatter plot of aircraft positions by latitude/longitude.